tagazok/my-workshops/custom-vision/tutorial.md

 ### Run your project locally

-The CLI offers many options, but in our case we want it to serve both our API located in our `api` folder and our web application located in our `www` folder.
+The CLI offers many options, but in our case we want it to serve both our API and our web application located in our `www` folder.

+Right now, we don' have an API yet.
 In your terminal, type the following command to start your project:

 ```bash
 swa start www